dart-lang/site-www/src/codelabs/async-await/index.md

 ## Practice using async and await

-The following example is a failing unit test that contains partially completed code snippets.
-Your task is to complete the example so that the test passes.
+The following exercise is a failing unit test that contains partially completed code snippets.
+Your task is to complete the exercise by writing code to make the tests pass.
+To simulate asynchronous operations, __some async functions (e.g. `getRole` and `getLoginAmount`) are provided in the background.
+You don't need to implement these provided functions.__
 Verify your code by clicking the "Run" button.

 ### Part 1: `reportUserRole`